matthias-reis/carda-gatsby/content/articles/2021/06/an-evening-with-knives-sense-of-gravity-en.md

   - Stoner
   - Stoner-Rock
   - An Evening With Knives
-  - English & German
+  - Eindhoven
 language: en
 typeName: Review
 title: An Evening With Knives
 subTitle: '"Sense of Gravity"'
 seoTitle: An Evening With Knives – "Sense of Gravity" – Stoner/ Doom Review
-ogTitle: ""
+ogTitle: ''
 description: An Evening With Knives is one of those bands that we definitely shouldn't ignore.
 Their latest record, "Sense Of Gravity", is only a few months old and deserves to be heard!
 excerpt: An Evening With Knives is one of those bands that we definitely shouldn't ignore.
 Their latest record, "Sense Of Gravity", is only a few months old and deserves to be heard!
 An Evening With Knives have chosen the year that we will all never forget to release their new album that probably a few of us will also keep in mind forever.
 It's called "Sense of Gravity".
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/an-evening-with-knives-jpg-imagine-080808_453e35_1024_768/640.webp
 copyright: An Evening With Knives
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/an-evening-with-knives-fb-jpg-imagine-080808_7a7064_1200_628/640.webp